adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-A Gradle worker library: a library implemented using Java 8 and that runs in the Gradle worker.
-The developer does not define anything further.
+**A Gradle worker library**: a library that runs in the Gradle worker processes.

+It is implemented using Java 8 and the developer does not define anything further.

 ```kotlin
 workerLibrary {